MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-file-structure.md

 ## *.order* file

 The *.order* file defines the sequence of pages within the wiki.
-The following visuals show an example of a wiki TOC and it's corresponding *.order* file.
+The following visual shows an example of a wiki TOC and it's corresponding *.order* file.

 | **Wiki TOC**     | ***.order* file**                                                                  |
 |-------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|
 | :::image type="content" source="media/wiki/wiki-toc-example.png" alt-text="Wiki TOC example screenshot."::: | :::image type="content" source="media/wiki/wiki-repo-order-file-example.png" alt-text="Wiki example .order file screenshot."::: |

-The default hierarchy is in alphabetical sequence, however you can change the hierarchy in the *.order* file.
+The default hierarchy is in alphabetical sequence, however you can change this hierarchy in the *.order* file.
 For more information about how to reorder wiki pages, see [Add and edit wiki pages, Reorder a wiki page](add-edit-wiki.md#reorder-a-wiki-page).

+### Delete the *.order* file to revert to alphabetical sorting

 When there's no *.order* file the pages get sorted alphabetically.
 To revert to alphabetical sorting, do the following steps: